tinybirdco/tinybird-tracker/README.md

 **Getting an access token to append data**

 In order to make calls to append data to a Data Source, you will need a token.
-The one we used before is not elligible since it's you admin one and you don't want it to be public in the call you make from your application.
+The one we used before is not elligible since it's your admin one and you don't want it to be public in the call you make from your application.

-Let's create one only for appending to your recently created Data Source.
+Let's create one, only for appending to your recently created Data Source.

 1. Go to `Manage Auth Tokens` in the sidebar